Skip to content

 New York-based painter Hiroshi Senju (b.
 1958, Tokyo) is renowned worldwide for his sublime waterfall and cliff images, which are often monumental in scale.
 He combines a minimalist visual language rooted in Abstract Expressionism with elements of traditional Japanese painting.

-Senju’s work is in the permanent collections of the Victoria & Albert Museum, London; The Metropolitan Museum of Art and Brooklyn Museum, New York; the Los Angeles County Museum of Art and the Museum of Contemporary Art, Los Angeles; the Asian Art Museum, San Francisco; the Nelson-Atkins Museum of Art, Kansas City, Missouri; the Royal Ontario Museum, Toronto; the Museum of Modern Art, Toyama, Japan; the Yamatane Museum of Art, Tokyo; Tokyo University of the Arts; and the Kushiro Art Museum, Hokkaido.
+Senju’s work is in the permanent collections of the Victoria & Albert Museum, London; The Metropolitan Museum of Art and Brooklyn Museum, New York; Los Angeles County Museum of Art and Museum of Contemporary Art, Los Angeles; Asian Art Museum, San Francisco; Nelson-Atkins Museum of Art, Kansas City, Missouri; Royal Ontario Museum, Toronto; Museum of Modern Art, Toyama, Japan; Yamatane Museum of Art, Tokyo; Tokyo University of the Arts; and Kushiro Art Museum, Hokkaido.
 In 2009, Skira Editore published a monograph of his work titled Hiroshi Senju.
 The Hiroshi Senju Museum Karuizawa in Japan opened in 2011.

 Acquisition